Senja-P/Senja-P/README.md

 # <H1> **Hello, I’m Senja**

-A creative Data Analyst and Project & Resource Specialist with excellent problem solving skills.
+A creative Data Analyst and Resource & Project Specialist with excellent problem solving skills.
 I completed a [Data Analytics certification course at CareerFoundry](https://careerfoundry.com/en/courses/become-a-data-analyst/) in November 2021.
 In the Data Immersion course I learned to implement statistical methods in business environments and use analytics tools and techniques; SQL databases, Python scripts, Excel and data visualisations in Tableau.

 You find more about me [here](https://github.com/Senja-P/About_Me).

-Please find below the links to the some case studies.
+Please find below the links to some case studies.

 ## [Case Study 1: Film Company - Customer and Sales Analysis](https://github.com/Senja-P/SQL-Customer-Sales)
 * In this case study, I am helping Rockbuster Stealth, a fictional movie rental company that used to have stores around the world.
 It is struggling to compete with the online streaming companies and would like help with launching a new online film rental platform.
 To kick off the process, Management Team have asked the questions to understand the sale revenue and customer locations.